-This Mini Pavlova recipe is the most beautiful dessert to serve on holidays or special occasions.
-Meringue filled with cream, topped with fresh berries, and finished off with a sweet sauce.
+Mini Pavlovas are a perfect dessert for the holiday table!
+I love this bite-sized dessert topped with fresh fruit, whipped cream, and fruity syrup.
+My Mini Pavlova is the most beautiful single serve dessert for a special occasion.
+Meringue filled with cream, topped with fresh berries, and finished off with a sweet sauce!

 Mini Pavlova recipe topped with berries,sauce, and powdered sugar